hos/chat-assignment/README.md

 1. We use beta express@v5, as it supports async handlers out of the box.
 This way we can throw errors from any middleware and they will be caught by the error handler middleware.

+2. The module `@electric-sql/pglite`, will alow us to run PostgreSQL's wasm version, which will remove the need to have a running PostgreSQL server on the machine.
+The data will be stored in the `data` directory.